alireza787b/px4xplane/README.md

 4. **X-Plane Connection**:
    - Launch X-Plane and load your drone.
-   - Navigate to `plugin -> px4xplane -> click on connect to SITL`.
+   - Navigate to `plugin -> px4xplane -> Connect to SITL`.
 The simulator should now be connected.
    - Under `plugin -> px4xplane -> Show Settings`, you can view live data and status.

 5. **Firewall Configuration**: